 The school provides a guidance and counseling program for students.
 The counselors and social workers are interested in working closely with all students.
 Students are each assigned a counselor.
 Students typically see their counselor about course requests, schedule changes, and their post-high school plans.
 Personal concerns may be discussed with any counselor or school social worker.
+Under Illinois law, any student 12 years of age or older may receive counseling services without consent of the student's parent/guardian.
+However, until the consent of the student's parent/guardian has been obtained, counseling services provided to a student under the age of 17 are generally limited to not more than eight 90-minutes sessions.
 Representatives from colleges and universities, occupational training institutions and career-oriented recruiters, including the military, may be given access to the school campus in order to provide students and parents/guardians with information.